fstarred/modernaudiotagger/README.md

 # Modern Audio Tagger
 Modern Audio Tagger is a powerful, easy and extreme fast tool to reorganize your music library

+### Wiki
+Read the [Guide](https://github.com/fstarred/modernaudiotagger/wiki/Modern-Audio-Tagger-UI-Wiki) for more information about the usage

 ### Donation
 Modern Audio Tagger is a freeware project that is developed in personal time.
 You can show your appreciation for this project and support future development by donating.